Purchasing property in Cyprus involves important tax considerations, particularly Value Added Tax (VAT).

 Primary Residence Requirement

-The reduced VAT rate is available only where the property is used as the purchaser’s primary and permanent residence.
+The reduced VAT rate is available only where the property is used as the purchaser’s primary and permanent residence.The property must generally be occupied as such for a period of ten years.

 Transitional Rules for Older Applications

 Prior to June 2023, Cyprus operated a more generous VAT regime.
 Under those rules, the 5% VAT rate applied to the first 200 m² of a primary residence, with no overall value cap.
+Only the area above 200 m² was taxed at 19%.

 The extension applies where:

-- The planning permit application was submitted or issued by 31 October 2023; and
+- the planning permit application was submitted or issued by 31 October 2023; and

 This article is provided for general information purposes only and does not constitute legal or tax advice.
 The VAT treatment of any property transaction will depend on the specific facts and circumstances of the case.
 To discuss your situation, please contact us at [email protected] to arrange a consultation.